top of page

 University of Toronto

-My role for this project is a Co-researcher.
-I am one of 25 doctoral students from across the University of Toronto who work together to engage in collaborative research projects with community partners, explore community-engaged research methodologies, and further develop knowledge translation and exchange.
+My role for this project was Co-researcher.
+I was selected as one of 25 doctoral students from across the University of Toronto to collaborate on research projects with community partners, explore community-engaged research methodologies, and further develop knowledge translation and exchange.

 bottom of page